 There’s a selection of storage pockets of varying shapes and sizes, most of which are easy to access while on the go.
 As the product description suggests, it might prove difficult to pack a lot of layers.
 However, the vest is surprisingly spacious.
 I went on a 30km outing carrying four sandwiches, two homemade energy bars, a Patagonia Houdini jacket, an extra base layer, phone, keys, and a headtorch – and I still had plenty of room leftover.

 There are two zipped pockets.
 One tucks into the back pouch and is useful for storing things such as keys.
 The other is hidden underneath the left-hand water bottle and is intended for your phone.
-This is perhaps my only gripe with this vest.
+This is perhaps my biggest gripe with this vest.
 It’s very difficult to insert your phone while the water bottle is full, and the space isn’t big enough for most modern-day devices.
 Even so, a phone can easily be stashed in one of the other pockets.

 As you might expect from Patagonia, the vest is made out of 100% recycled polyester ripstop, giving it extra points for eco-credentials.